-Administrative Hearings provide the person an opportunity to defend their conduct at a hearing prior to any penalty and /or abatement being imposed.
+Administrative Hearings afford an opportunity to provide testimony regarding the alleged violations prior to any penalty and /or abatement being imposed.
 If you have received a violation notice instructing you to appear for an Administrative Hearing, it is your responsibility to attend the hearing, or arrange to have an authorized representative appear on your behalf.
 Failure to attend may impact the submission of evidence to be considered by the Administrative Hearing Officer.

 Frequently Asked Questions (FAQs)

 I believe I have complied with the violations prior to the Hearing date.
 Why did I receive a notice to appear?